rwahowa/Linux-commands/README.md

 # Various Linux commands

-These are linux commands usually asked in interviews.
+These are linux commands .
+That's it.
 They are not sorted in any order. **[Get in touch here if you have any questions](https://bizanosa.com/contact/)**

 **`uname`** : Print certain system information such as  kernel name  ,  hostname  , kernel release/version  , machine name  , processor , OS etc